War of the Sixth Coalition: War in Denmark and Norway

+Swedish invasion of Denmark and the liberation of northern Germany and the Low Countries

-Following the Battle of Leipzig, Bernadotte and his Army of the North parted ways with the rest of the Coalition armies and launched an invasion of Denmark to secure the Coalition's northern flank prior to the invasion of France and to see the guarantees over the Danish cession of Norway to Sweden enforced.
-In December 1813, Bernadotte's Army, now some 65,000, composed only of Swedish and Russian troops following the secondment of the Prussian troops to Blücher's army, attacked the Danish Army in Holstein.
+Following the Battle of Leipzig, Bernadotte and his Army of the North parted ways with the rest of the Coalition armies, and liberated Bremen and Lübeck in late November 1813.
+In early December, Bernadotte launched his long projected invasion of Denmark to secure the Coalition's northern flank prior to the invasion of France scheduled for early 1814 and to see the treaty guarantees over the Danish cession of Norway to Sweden enforced.
+Bernadotte's Army, now some 65,000, composed only of Swedish, North German and Russian troops following the secondment of the Prussian troops to Blücher's army, attacked the Royal Danish Army in Holstein.
 In a lightning campaign of only two weeks the Swedes subdued the Danes.

 General Anders Skjöldebrand defeated the Danes at Bornhöved on 7 December 1813.
 Three days later, the Danish Auxiliary Corps scored a minor victory at Sehested.
 However, while the Danish victory managed to ensure the retreat of the main Danish army from immediate destruction, and brought about a three-week armistice, it could not change the course of war.
-Following a break-down of negotiations, the armistice concluded and on 14 January 1814 Bernadotte invaded Schleswig, swiftly invested and reduced its fortresses and occupied the entire province.
+Following a breakdown of negotiations, the armistice concluded and on 14 January 1814 Bernadotte invaded Schleswig, swiftly invested and reduced its fortresses and occupied the entire province.
 The Danes, heavily outnumbered, could not prevent an Allied advance on Jutland or Copenhagen, and sued for peace.
 It would be the final chapter in the long and bloody history of conflicts between Sweden and Denmark with the former definitively victorious.

+On 14 January 1814, the Treaty of Kiel was concluded between Sweden and Denmark–Norway.
+By the terms of the treaty, the Kingdom of Norway was to be ceded to the King of Sweden.
+Believing his primary goal of detaching Norway from Denmark and binding it with Sweden had been fully achieved, Bernadotte and the Swedish and Russian corps of his Army of the North advanced into and occupied the Low Countries.
+Other elements of the Army of the North were also tasked with besieging Marshal Davout's 40,000 French and Danish troops in Hamburg, as well as the 100,000 French troops still garrisoned in fortresses throughout northern Germany.
+Despite several attempts by the Russian General Bennigsen to storm the city, Marshal Davout held Hamburg for France until after Napoleon's abdication in April 1814.